46Dimensions/VocabPy/README.md

 # VocabPy
-A foreign vocabulary learning tool.
+A Python-based foreign vocabulary learning tool.

 # Installation
-Run these commands in your terminal.
+Run these commands in your terminal in the directory where you want VocabPy to be kept.
+You must have Python installed.

 Windows
 -------